VERSO-UVM/ORCA/Projects.md

 ## Project Attributes

 For a project to be a good fit for the ORCA program there are several core requirements"
-- Broader Impact - it must have a impact and an community beyound the project sponsor.
+- **Broader Impact** - it must have a impact and an community beyound the project sponsor.
 There must be a measurable community, or implied community that could potentially carry the project forward.
-- Sustainabiltiy - There either must be funding attached to the project to support the student's time, or a reason that funding could not be acquired (like it is a subject where there is little funding, or the project sponsor is eligiable to get funding).
+- **Sustainability** - There either must be funding attached to the project to support the student's time, or a reason that funding could not be acquired (like it is a subject where there is little funding, or the project sponsor is eligiable to get funding).
-- Engagement - The project sponsor must be willing to attend weekly meetings with the team to scope work, engage with individual team members to solve problems and support the team's effort.
+- **Engagement** - The project sponsor must be willing to attend weekly meetings with the team to scope work, engage with individual team members to solve problems and support the team's effort.
 This is an education experience and it is important the sponors engage with the team.

 ## History of Past Projects